 Providing nutritious, safe, and affordable food sustainably is one of the greatest challenges for the world, especially in the context of Asia.
 According to FAO, 515 million people in APAC are estimated to remain undernourished, particularly in Central and Southern Asia with the highest rate of food insecurity1.
 However, over 50% of global food waste comes from Asia.
 The amount of food waste produced in China alone could feed 100 million people.
 Prevention and management of food loss and waste are very critical.
 UN’s Sustainable Development Goals (SDG) 12.3 aims at halving per capita global food waste at retail and consumer levels and reducing food losses along production and supply chains, including post-harvest losses.
-To address this goal, we look at three ways to cut down food loss and food waste, and reveal the opportunities along the value chains in APAC.
+To address this goal, Alcimed explored three ways to cut down food loss and food waste, and the opportunities along the value chains in APAC.

-Enhancing agricultural production and processing through technology to reduce food loss
+Way #1: Enhancing agricultural production and processing through technology to reduce food loss

 Most of the food loss in Asia occurs at the smallholder farmers level and one-third of edible food that is wasted globally comes before the farm gate.
 In the farm, many factors lead to damaged crops and production losses such as inadequate soil management, pest control, and inefficiency in harvesting techniques and food processing.
 A study in Cassava food loss shows that 70% of losses in Thailand occur during the harvest and deterioration post-harvest.
-Hence, it is essential to enhance awareness and technique to reduce food loss for smallholder farmers.
+Hence, it is essential to enhance awareness and technique to reduce food waste for smallholder farmers.

 This can be performed through education, training, and encouraging the use of technology in their farms.
 For instance, CropLife International, which is a consortium of agricultural companies, has formed 300 public-private partnership and trained more than 3 million smallholder farmers on pest control and reduction of food loss during and after harvest.
 Furthermore, an agritech startup Tun Yat in Myanmar enables smallholder farmers to rent affordable and high-quality farming machines through a mobile application to improve crop yield and reduce food loss.

-Reducing Food Loss with Improved Logistics
+Way #2: Reducing Food Loss with Improved Logistics

 The lack of cold storage and transportation systems is one of the major causes of food loss.
 For instance, only 10% of perishable food in India have cold storage systems.
 This leads to the loss of 20 to 30% of fruits and vegetables because of the lack of refrigerated trucks and storage.
 A study from Maersk Line shows that improving the cold chain in India for bananas would lift exports from 3,000 containers to 190,000 containers annually.